aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/navigation-and-interaction/bookmarks/add-and-delete-bookmark/_index.md

 To delete all bookmarks from a PDF file:

-1. Call the [OutlineCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineCollection) collection’s Delete method.
+1. Call the [OutlineCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineCollection) collection's Delete method.
-1. Save the modified file using the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object’s Save method.
+1. Save the modified file using the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object's Save method.

 The following code snippets show how to delete all bookmarks from a PDF document.